Why you Should Visit

 Christ the Redeemer is one of the New7Wonders of the World.
 The monument joined the list through a competition held in 2007, when it received over 100 million votes online.
 The statue with open arms on top of the Corcovado mountains is one of the world’s most famous postcards.
 The amazing vista of several parts of the North and West sides of the city is one of the most amazing moments of the tour.

-The landscape behind the monument unveils tourist attractions such as Tijuca Forest and the Maracanã stadium.
-The Rio-Niterói bridge, Guanabara Bay, the Flamengo and Botafogo beaches, Sugar Loaf mountain, and the shores of Leme, Copacabana, and Ipanema are some of the spots that form the view in front of the statue.
+The landscape behind the monument unveils tourist attractions such as Tijuca Forest and the Maracanã Stadium.
+The Rio-Niterói bridge, Guanabara Bay, the Flamengo and Botafogo beaches, Sugarloaf Mountain, and the shores of Leme, Copacabana Beach, and Ipanema Beach are some of the spots that form the view in front of the statue.
 The Rodrigo de Freitas Lake, the Jockey Club, and the Two Brothers Hill also catch the eye of visitors.

 The Christ sculpture is 38-meters tall, the same size as a 13-story building.
 The statue weighs over a thousand tons and is 710 meters above sea level.
 Each of its arms uses an area of 88 square meters, and its feet are 1.35 meters wide.
 The icon is projected to withstand winds as fast as 250 kilometers per hour and is coated with soapstone, a material widely available in Brazil that is very efficient in resisting erosion.